isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 deciding whether to tag a function `noexcept`, especially because of the issue of throwing and allocation.
-Code that is intended to be perfectly general (like the standard library and other utility code of that sort) needs to support environments where a `bad_alloc` exception may be handled meaningfully.
+Code that is intended to be perfectly general (like the standard library and other utility code of that sort) needs to support environments where a `bad_alloc` exception could be handled meaningfully.
 However, most programs and execution environments cannot meaningfully handle a failure to allocate, and aborting the program is the cleanest and simplest response to an allocation failure in those cases.
-If you know that your application code cannot respond to an allocation failure, it may be appropriate to add `noexcept` even on functions that allocate.
+If you know that your application code cannot respond to an allocation failure, it could be appropriate to add `noexcept` even on functions that allocate.

 Put another way: In most programs, most functions can throw (e.g., because they